 Include a Not-Too-Sales Follow-Up

-For example: “It was a pleasure meeting with you and discussing the opportunities at your company.
-I hope we can stay connected and am planning to send you a LinkedIn request.”
+For example: “It was a pleasure meeting with you and discussing the opportunities at your business name.
+I hope we can stay connected and am planning to send you a LinkedIn request.
+Best Regards.”

 Want to win more clients?